An old tobacco town puts its historic structures to a new, modern use

 The Downtowner, a standard “mid-century modern” motel, had long been an eyesore and blight-generator right in the center of Danville.
 Ever since it went out of business in the 1980s, city renovation plans had started with proposals to knock it down.
 Yes, this might seem at odds with efforts to preserve the 19th-century shops and warehouses in the vicinity.
 But to oversimplify: most people believed that the old buildings had timeless-classic potential, and the Downtowner did not.
 Take a look, below, and judge for yourself.

 In 2012, the city government, the regional foundation, and other organizations were finally able to act.
 “That really was a turning point,” Stauber told me.
 “The blighted structure symbolized what was holding us back.
 It represented the idea that nothing we tried would ever work.
-And we finalluy did away with it.”
+And we finally did away with it.”
 He went on to list other buildings, including a very popular downtown Y built with a view of the Dan River (described by Deb Fallows here), that, by contrast, “symbolized what was possible.”

 Around the time demolition crews began taking apart the Downtowner, only about 400 people worked or lived in downtown buildings in the vicinity.
 This area had been informally known as the tobacco warehouse district; about the time of the demolition, the city started referring to it as the River District.
 “Within five years [of the renovation effort], that number went to 4,000,” Stauber told me.
 “It’s right around 6,000 people in the River District now.”

-Note: Editor’s Note: This article is part of a series about the gay-rights movement and the 50th anniversary of the Stonewall uprising.